fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Add-AzureHDInsightMetastore.md

 # Add-AzureHDInsightMetastore

 ## SYNOPSIS
-Adds a ssNoVersion database account to an HDInsight cluster configuration.
+Adds a SQL Server database account to an HDInsight cluster configuration.

 ## SYNTAX